truust-io/docs.truust.io/content/payment-flows.md

 ## Order Status

 Remember.
 As money travels from the customer to your (or other) bank account, the order is given a series of statuses.
-The possible order status are the following:
+The possible order status is the following:

 - `DRAFT` - The order has been initiated by someone.
-- `PENDING_PUBLISH` - The order has a buyer indentified and is pending to be paid.
+- `PENDING_PUBLISH` - The order has a buyer identified and is pending to be paid.
 - `FAILURE` - The order payin has failed.
 The reason could be checked on the payins list.
 - `PUBLISHED` - The order has been paid and is waiting for acceptance.
-- `CANCELLED` - The order has been cancelled by the buyer.
+- `CANCELLED` - The order has been canceled by the buyer.
 The refund is automatically done.
 - `ACCEPTED` - The order has been accepted by the seller and waiting for payout details.
 - `REJECTED` - The order has been rejected by the seller.
 The refund will be manually handled.
 - `PENDING_VALIDATE` - The payout details are completed and the order is waiting to be validated by someone (usually you or your platform).
 - `PENDING_RELEASE` - The order has been validated and waiting to be released.
 This process is automatic and does not require further action by your part.
 - `BLOCKED_RELEASE` - The order release has been blocked for some reason and will not be completed.
 Contact us for more information.
 - `RELEASED` - The order has been released.

 <div class="alert alert-info">